SMUAbdullah/paper-MPL-short-reads/README.md

 The MPL-R pipeline can be found in the directory `src`.
 ### Example data
 Example data is present in the directory `data` which needs to be extracted before running the pipeline.
+### Before running
+- Please ensure all required software are accessible by the pipeline.
+- Please edit all variables based on the data in use.
 ### Running the pipeline
 - The pipeline can be run on the example data by running the file `src/MPL-R.sh`.
 - The pipeline can also be run via snakemake by typing `snakemake --cores n` in the main directory, where `n` is the number of available CPU cores.